Joy of NZ return turns to tears after family's 'priceless treasures' sold off

 "Even worse, the manager said that she sold the items without any records, so we don't know what is gone," Lai said.

-Lai said they rushed to Workstore after finishing MIQ on January 10 and was told by the store manager that they had kept only four small boxes of items containing family and wedding photos.
+Lai said they rushed to Workstore after finishing MIQ on January 10 and were told by the store manager that they had kept only four small boxes of items containing family and wedding photos.

 "To add insult to injury, the manager requested us to pay an outstanding bill of $110 to get those four boxes," he said.